 No one likes to admit it, but there’s a lot to be confused about when creating, organizing, sending out, and receiving RSVPs for any event.
 From etiquette, to timing, to style, to expectations of your guests, we’ve always been surprised by the number of questions we see from event planners when considering these things.
-With this in mind, we decided to gather eight of our most common RSVP questions into one handy guide for you as you plan your next event:
+With this in mind, we decided to gather nine of our most common RSVP questions into one handy guide for you as you plan your next event:

 1. What types of events should I use RSVPs for?